-City of Milpitas' Commercial Linkage Fees requires business developers to provide market-rate and/or affordable housing to mitigate new housing created by their new job employment.

-City of Los Angeles

-City of Los Angeles Linkage Fee ordinance places a fee on certain new market-rate residential and commercial development to generate local funding for affordable housing.
+Model City of Milpitas' Commercial Linkage Fees requires business developers to provide market-rate and/or affordable housing to mitigate new housing created by their new job employment.
+CITY OF LOS ANGELES (2018) City of Los Angeles (finance 1,699 - 1,767 units) Linkage Free ordinance places a fee on certain new market-rate residential and commercial development to generate local funding for affordable housing.
 Fee varies by the type of use and by location.
 Implementation of Jobs/Housing Linkage Program